clouseau/macports-lamp/README.md

 ---
 MacPorts is powerful but finicky.
 I commonly end up with MySQL with the wrong permissions and other annoyances.
-Therefore this script, which will reliably install MariaDB 5.7 and PHP 7.3/7.4/8.1 plus Apache 2.4 on macOS.
+Therefore this script, which will reliably install MySQL and PHP 7.3/7.4/8.1 plus Apache 2.4 on macOS.
 At least, for me.
-Tested with MacPorts 2.7.2 on OS X 12.5.1.
+Tested with MacPorts 2.9.2 on OS X 14.3.1.

 Prerequisites
 -------------